28 Non-Candy Halloween Treats Kids Will Love

 13. Stickers

 I have to say, kids have ruined stickers for me.
 They seem to think it’s a great idea to plaster stickers on any surface to make it more festive.
-(There is still sticker residue on their bunk beds to prove it.)
-Since Halloween is about fun for the kids though, I’ll be a sucker and order 1000 of them really inexpensively for treats to give out.
+There’s still sticker residue on their bunk beds to prove it.
+Since Halloween is about fun for the kids though, I’ll be a sucker and order 500 stickers to give out.

 14. Bubbles